Balaji-Raghavendran/Python-code/README.md

 2. ```bash
     git clone https://github.com/Balaji-Raghavendran/Python-code.git
     ```
-3. Select the code which you want to explore and refer
+3. Select the Folder which you want to explore and refer

 ## Contributing